Fake video claims Ukrainians arrested at Qatar World Cup

 "The video in question is completely fake and Al Jazeera has never published any news related to this story."

+However, no such edition of the magazine can be found in their archives.

+No such issue or cartoon was published by Charlie Hebdo in November 2022.

-The viral clip seems to be an example of "imposter content" that impersonates a legitimate news organisation to spread false claims.
+Both the viral clip and alleged magazine cover seem to be examples of "imposter content" that impersonate a legitimate news organisation to spread false claims.

 Another fake video recently circulating online claimed to show a Euronews report about a Russian art auction amid the Ukraine war.
 The video has not been produced or published by Euronews and no such auction is due to take place.